Skip to content

 • The Achievement and Integration statute (Minn.
 Stat. § 124D.861) requires districts to develop and implement clear policies and strategies to close academic achievement and opportunity gaps.

-Stand firm on civil rights enforcement.
+1. Stand firm on civil rights enforcement

-Address discipline disparities.
+2. Address racial discipline disparities

-Protect inclusive teaching.
+3. Protect inclusive teaching

 • Minnesota’s teacher licensure standards require educators to teach truthfully about race, history, and identity.

-Defend & support LGBTQ+ students.
+4. Defend and support LGBTQ+ students

-Empower & support educators and families.
+6. Empower and support educators and staff

-Counter harmful narratives.
+6. Counter harmful narratives

 Interfaith Alliance – EO 14190’s Chilling Impact on Racial Justice Education